Oral Cancers in Dogs and Cats

 Oral tumors come in many types and location, so the prognosis is dependent on the individual pet’s specific situation.
 There are new advancements like SRS and immunotherapy developing rapidly in veterinary medicine, so we recommend that you explore all treatment options with a board-certified veterinary oncologist.

 Questions?
 We are here to help.

-If your pet has been diagnosed with cancer, do not hesitate to contact a PetCure Oncology location near you.
-Our team members are ready to help answer your questions and assist you throughout the cancer journey.
+If your pet has been diagnosed with cancer, contact our Pet Advocates at (833) PET-HERO or your local PetCure Oncology center.
+Our team members are ready to help answer your questions.